2022 Building Code update

 Protection of potable water

 The amendment to Acceptable Solution G12/AS1 to improve the requirements to protect potable water from backflow contamination.
-This has a 12-month transition period ending on 1 November 2024.
+This had a 12-month transition period which ended on 1 November 2024.

 Plumbing and drainage Standards